MarikantiManibharath123452/example-repo/README.md

 3. [Udemy](https://www.udemy.com/course/git-and-github-tutorial/?referralCode=91132F334DCD0CCAA250)

 ## The original blog post from 2018
-.. can be found here -> [View the full blog post with video](https://kalob.io/blog/getting-started-with-github/)
+.. can be found here -> [View the full blog post with images and video](https://kalob.io/blog/getting-started-with-github/)